15+ Git Rebase vs Merge Interview Questions 2025: Workflows, Conflicts & Recovery

 The Linux kernel project—with over 27 million lines of code and thousands of contributors—uses rebasing extensively.
 Meanwhile, many enterprise teams forbid it entirely.
-Why such different approaches to the same tool?
+The rebase vs merge question reveals whether you understand distributed version control deeply and whether you've learned the "golden rule" that prevents catastrophic history rewrites.

 Merge combines two branches by creating a new commit with two parents, preserving the complete history of both branches.
 Rebase takes your commits and replays them onto another branch, creating new commits with new hashes and resulting in a linear history.
-I use merge for integrating completed work into shared branches, and rebase for keeping my feature branch up-to-date with main before creating a pull request.
-The golden rule I always follow is to never rebase commits that have been pushed to a shared branch.

-Think of merge like recording a jam session.
-When you merge two branches, Git creates a new commit that says "these two musical tracks were combined here."
+Think of merge like recording a jam session—when you merge two branches, Git creates a new commit that says "these two musical tracks were combined here."
 Both original tracks are preserved exactly as they were recorded, and the merge commit documents the exact moment they came together.
 You can always go back and see exactly what each branch looked like before the merge.
-This is why merge is considered "non-destructive" - it doesn't change any existing commits.
+This is why merge is considered "non-destructive"—it doesn't change any existing commits.

 Rebase, on the other hand, is like re-recording your parts over a new backing track.
 When you rebase your feature branch onto main, Git takes each of your commits and replays them one by one on top of the latest main.
 The result looks like you wrote all your code after everyone else's changes, even if you actually started weeks ago.
 The original commits are effectively replaced with new ones that have different parent commits and therefore different SHA hashes.